thinkjs/thinkjs/packages/think-i18n/README.md

 #### Notice
 - If you defined **en** locale, witch will override the default **en** locale in [Numeral](https://github.com/adamwdraper/Numeral-js).
 - In case you also want to use moment and numeral in your system, we isolated the [Moment](https://github.com/moment/moment/) and [Numeral](https://github.com/adamwdraper/Numeral-js) by use bundledDependencies in package.json.
-- [Numeral](https://github.com/adamwdraper/Numeral-js) doesn't not support per locale custom format,  this is done using some tricks and you can config each locale's customFormat's in locale.numeralFormat.formats.
+- [Numeral](https://github.com/adamwdraper/Numeral-js) doesn't not support per locale custom format,  this is done using some tricks and you can config each locale's customFormat in [config](https://github.com/thinkjs/think-i18n/blob/master/i18n_example/en.js).numeralFormat.formats.